jedidiah13/Textile/README.md

 2. Start the elastic search process if wanting to search or are adding things to the database through the admin pages.
 3. Navigate to the main directory for the project with the command line and run `python manage.py runserver`
 4. In the browser, access the site at `127.0.0.1:8000/`
+5. You can access the admin pages at `127.0.0.1:8000/admin` - you can log in with "admin" and "password".
+I recommend changing these before deployment.

 ##Database
 ###Background
+Python has built in support for sqlite, and that is the default dbms for django.
+Because of the abstractions that django's data access layer provides, it really makes little difference what database system you want to use since you won't be writing SQL directly.
+Django provides wrappers for MySQL among many others.
+Sqlite is intersting in that you don't need to run a seperate database server like you would for MySQL, thus the database file is right in with the rest of the project.
+That's simple, but we have had many issues with keeping the database file in-sync through github.
+Once setup, it might be simpler to have a MySQL database that is on a server that the application connects to - that way you don't have to worry about people having different versions.
 ###Schema
+The schema for the db is defined in each of the models.
+Although the site is made up of several apps, their tables are in the same databse ("userdb").
 ###Migrations
 If you make a change to one of the fields in a model, that effectively changes the database schema.
 (You can change the functions in the models without issue, just referring to the database fields here).
 You'll need to "migrate" the database to the new schema.
 As mentioned earlier, there are some tools that can do this such as the South plugin or newer versions of Django.
 However, after some change had been made to the database structure a while back, we found that we needed to do migrations manually.
 You need to "dump" the database to a JSON file, clear the whole db, then rebuild the db from the dump file.
 This will give you the opportunity to define default values or otherwise handle changes that you wanted to make to the database schema.
 You can do this with the dumpdata and loaddata commands.
 Check those out here: https://docs.djangoproject.com/en/1.6/ref/django-admin/